 Ben Lerner is acclaimed for novels, poetry, stories and essays that play with notions of fiction and often engage with contemporary art.
-This is a unique opportunity to hear him discuss his highly-anticipated novel The Topeka School, an exploration of parenthood, masculinity and race in contemporary society.
+This is a unique opportunity to hear him discuss his highly anticipated novel The Topeka School, an exploration of parenthood, masculinity and race in contemporary society.
 Ben will be joined in conversation by the writer and lecturer Katherine Angel.
+The event will be introduced by Helen Legg, Director of Tate Liverpool.

 The talk will be followed by a book signing.